Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 The sooner you interact with a cockatoo, the more likely it is to pick up English words and phrases.

 If you never speak to a cockatoo, it’ll never mimic you.
-Similarly, if you purchase an old or rescue center cockatoo that has already established its personality and skills, it may never speak.
+Similarly, if you purchase an old or rescue center cockatoo that has established its personality and skills, it may never speak.

-Do Cockatoos Understand Us?
+Cockatoos Don’t Understand Us

 For example, owners who greet their cockatoos by saying “Hello” as they walk into the room are more likely to experience their parrot saying it back.
-This doesn’t mean they understand the word’s meaning, but it shows that cockatoos recognize the conversation’s context.

-Similarly, humans rush to appliances, like microwave ovens and doorbells, when they beep or ring.
+Humans rush to appliances, like microwave ovens and doorbells, when they beep or ring.
 As a result, parrots treat the beeping sound like a human word.
-The beep has no contextual meaning, but cockatoos learn to understand that the sound draws the owner’s attention.

-Can Cockatoos Understand English?
+Cockatoos Don’t Understand English

 Sulphur-Crested Cockatoos

-Sulphur-crested cockatoos are the best mimickers and talkers of all cockatoos.
+Sulphur-crested cockatoos are the best-talking cockatoos.

 Galah Cockatoos